 It's time to celebrate Thanksgiving!
 Read why we observe this festivity, how it all started, why we eat turkey and listen to the correct pronunciation of all the words you need to celebrate accordingly.

-In 1620, 102 courageous pilgrims boarded the famous boat, the Mayflower, and reached land after two months of hard navigation, during which so many of them died.
+In 1620, 102 pilgrims boarded the famous Mayflower boat and touched land after two months of hard navigation, during which so many of them died.

-The harvest was not enough for this new community and only half of the pilgrims survived during the first year.
+The harvest was not enough for this new community, and only half of the pilgrims survived during the first year.
 The harvest would have been unsuccessful also the following year if the Native Americans had not helped the newcomers: they helped the pilgrims to select the best land and to decide where to sow and when.

-During the celebration of Thanksgiving, a delicious meal was prepared for all the guests: roasted turkey, corn and pumpkin pies... the same dishes that you can enjoy nowadays during this celebration.
+During the celebration of Thanksgiving, a delicious meal was prepared for all the guests: roasted turkey, corn, and pumpkin pies... the same dishes that you can enjoy nowadays during this celebration.